 Then again, this doesn’t mean you won’t be able to play your favorite game on your non-gaming laptop.
 There is still a probability that you can use your non-gaming laptop for playing PC games on it.

 But there are also a few risks associated with loading heavy games on your non-gaming laptop.
-It can overheat or crash other software.
+For example, it can overheat or crash other software.
 Additionally, you can face hardware or memory issues with non-gaming laptops.
 Thus, choose the game you are going to play on your laptop wisely.

 Making the Most of Your laptop